ramkumarrani/udacity-blockchain-projects/project5/README.md

 ## OpenSea Market Place - Listing Tokens and Making Transfer

-Once minted, you can list the tokens here: https://rinkeby.opensea.io/get-listed/step-two
+Once tokens are minted, you can list them here: https://rinkeby.opensea.io/get-listed/step-two

 Out of the 10 tokens minted by address 0x75A6D4e12A7ec11a3C6A7C5361DA50Dadc196c47, five were listed for sale and were bought by address 0x1D1609fe1f37E9B5Bb05799f746524d8Ee9350F1.